micmejia/bible-dump/AMPC/Genesis/Gen 31.md

-And now you felt you must go because you were homesick for your father's house, but why did you steal my [household] [^c]gods?
+And now you felt you must go because you were homesick for your father's house, but why did you steal my [household] gods?